armandmcqueen/horovod-utils/README.md

 ## TIG

-Utilities for installing the Telegraf-Influx-Grafana stack to monitor training performance.
+Utilities for installing the Telegraf-Influx-Grafana stack to monitor machine performance during training.